Retirement Income Strategy Guide

 Social Security — when to claim

-- At full retirement age (66-67): 100% of benefit.
-Middle of the road.
+- At full retirement age (66-67 depending on birth year): 100% of Primary Insurance Amount.

 Withdrawal order: which account first

-- Conventional: taxable → tax-deferred → Roth.
+- Conventional rule-of-thumb: taxable → tax-deferred → Roth.

-- Goal: manage lifetime tax bracket, not just this year's.
-Avoid a cliff where RMDs push you into higher brackets at 73+.
+- Goal: manage lifetime marginal bracket, not just this year's.
+Avoid a cliff where RMDs under IRC § 401(a)(9) push you into 32%+ brackets at age 73+.2

 Roth conversion window